 At any level, students should ask questions of others and listen to their opinions.
 Early on, with teacher scaffolding, students should seek help and share ideas to achieve a particular purpose.
-As they progress in school, students should provide and receive feedback related to computing in constructive ways.
-For example, pair programming is a collaborative process that promotes giving and receiving feedback.
+As they progress in school, students should provide and receive feedback related to computing in that promotes giving and receiving feedback.
 Older students should engage in active listening by using questioning skills and should respond empathetically to others.
 As they progress, students should be able to receive feedback from multiple peers and should be able to differentiate opinions.
 Eventually, students should seek contributors from various environments.
 These contributors may include end users, experts, or general audiences from online forums.